stoermelder/vcvrack-packone/docs/midikit/MidiKit.md

 - `midiOut.sendAfterMs(msg, ms)`: Sends `msg` delayed on the selected MIDI port.
 The delay `ms` is specified in milliseconds.
 - `midiOut.sendAfterTrigger(msg, [trigPort], ticks)`: Sends `msg` delayed on the selected MIDI port.
 The delay is specified in `ticks` of triggers on CV trigger input `trigPort`.
 If `trigPort` is omitted the default trigger port is selected.

 **A message can only be sent once per callback.** `midiOut.send(msg)` and the `sendAfter*` variants mark the handle as sent — the actual enqueue happens once per handle after the callback, so sending the *same* handle again in one `rack.onMidiMessage`/`rack.onLoad`/`rack.onUnload` is not a second message: only one goes out (and if the message body was changed in between, the last change wins).
 To send the same bytes twice, create a fresh handle with `midi.create()` or `midi.clone(msg)` and send that.
 Each message sent also consumes one of the 32 message-handle slots, so one handle per message is the right pattern.
+When the store is full, `midi.create()`/`midi.clone()`/`midi.createNRPN()` raise a script error that aborts the rest of the callback; messages already sent before the error are still flushed, so a multi-message sequence can be emitted partially.

 ## Changelog